plucky-ci/plucky-plugin-manager/readme.md

     async,
     ssh
   } = plugins;
-  // Here you can do something with async or ssh now });
+  // Here you can do something with async and ssh now });
 ```

+###Plugins.getPackageDetails(fromName) -> PackageDetails

+PackageDetails
+ * name - The name or scoped name of the package
+ * version - Version identifier for the package if specified